Students in the College of Arts and Sciences

 - A few courses require in-person components.
 Due to the unique nature of these courses, it is not possible to complete these courses remotely.

 We are giving students flexibility in deciding whether to return to campus this semester or access their classes remotely.
 Students who are on campus or in Portland can take classes of any type: mixed access, remote access, or classes with required in-person components.
 Those students who are unable to be physically present in Portland should enroll only in mixed access and remote-access classes.
-Webadvisor contains information about course type for fall classes; this information can be viewed by clicking “Search for Sections” and selecting the term and subject(s).
+Webadvisor contains information about course type for classes; this information can be viewed by clicking “Search for Sections” and selecting the term and subject(s).

 Academic support resources are available to students whether they are on campus or working remotely.

 While Lewis & Clark continues to be deeply committed to the value of overseas study, we have determined that we cannot confidently support study abroad at this time.
-Given health and safety concerns, as well as the lack of clarity around the effects of the virus on travel in the months ahead, we have canceled all study abroad programs for Fall 2020 and Spring 2021.
+Given health and safety concerns, as well as the lack of clarity around the effects of the virus on travel in the months ahead, we have canceled all study abroad programs for Spring 2021.

 There’s no way around it: COVID-19 has an impact on your social experiences on campus.
 Campus events are limited in size, according to the guidelines from the Oregon Health Authority.
 We have temporarily reduced the number of common areas in the residence halls, and the dining room has limited seating.